What is it and who is it for?

 Only artists (natural persons, not non-profit organisations) can receive a KVR for artistic work or the production of artistic work.
 This means the creation, performance or interpretation of artistic work, for example in the form of a choreography, theatre play, music etc.

-Choreographers, dancers, actors and musicians are considered to be artists.
-Graphic designers, lighting technicians and DJs are not.
+Choreographers, dancers, actors, some DJ’s and musicians are considered to be artists.
+Graphic designers and lighting technicians are not.
 The Artists’ Commission determines whether or not a certain type of work is artistic.
 You can see what is considered to be artistic work in this overview.

 PLEASE NOTE: Teaching dance classes or leading a workshop is NOT artistic work.
 So one cannot use a KVR to pay for it!